intelsdi-x/gomit/README.md

 GoMit is an Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Maintainers
-The maintainers for GoMit are the same as Pulse.
+The maintainers for GoMit are the same as [snap](http://github.com/intelsdi-x/snap).

 Amongst the many awesome contributors, there are the maintainers.
 These maintainers may change over time, but they are:
 * Committed to reviewing pull requests, issues, and addressing comments/questions as quickly as possible